bgplab/bgplab/docs/challenge/40-mpls-core.md

 * Change directory to `challenge/40-mpls-core`
 * Execute **netlab up**
 * Log into your devices with **netlab connect** and verify that the IP addresses, OSPF routing, and the BGP sessions are properly configured.

+!!!
+Warning
+    * FRRouting nodes have to start the LDP daemon. _netlab_ starts it for you, but you should still check whether it's enabled using [this procedure](../basic/0-frrouting.md#daemon) (looking for `ldpd`).

 ## The Problem